Brand overview

 Midnight vs. black

 Midnight is softer than regular black and contains a hint of blue.
-Never use black in digital applications— always use Space Blue.
+Never use black in digital applications— always use Midnight Blue.
 In print applications where Pantone spot colors are not available, use regular black for smaller typography to avoid registration issues on press.

 Note: The Pantone and CMYK colors specified here are for use on coated paper stocks.
 If an application requires printing on uncoated stock, please work with our brand team and your printer to determine optimum color matches.